 Images, video, podcasts.
 Use the appropriate services to host the materials but always post the material on your site too.
-Even if the video or image is located somewhere else your website should have a post or article that points to that content.
+Even if the location of the video or image is somewhere else, your website should have an article that points to that content.

 Widgets and tools.
 Put them on your site and let people know.
 In the selected channels find where people are looking for solutions that your tools can provide.
 Join the conversations and share the value.

-Color me old fashioned but ownership of content is important.
-Your website is your marketing foundation and everything you create should also find a place on your website.
-Link your site to social networks and give people an easy way to share you content.
+Color me old-fashioned, but ownership of content is important.
+Your website is your marketing foundation, and everything you create should also find a place on your website.
+Link your site to social networks and give people an easy way to share your content.

-In a study conducted by social networking site myYearbook, 81 percent of respondents said they’d received advice from friends and followers relating to a product purchase through a social site; 74 percent of those who received such advice found it to be influential in their decision.
-(Click Z, January 2010)
+In a study conducted by social networking site myYearbook, 81 percent of respondents said they'd received advice from friends and followers relating to a product purchase through a social site; 74 percent of those who received such advice found it to be influential in their decision.
+(Click Z)

 Participate in conversations about your field of activity.
 Ask questions and provide answers.
-On you own site and social media accounts keep the conversation going by replying and commenting.
+On your own site and social media accounts keep the conversation going by replying and commenting.

-Put the social media activities in you calendar and decide how much time are you going to spend listening, posting and replying.
-If you don’t know how long it will take, make a guess and you can adjust the estimates later.
-Answer quickly, set a standard how fast an update in a conversation should be answered.
+Put the social media activities on your calendar and decide how much time are you going to spend listening, posting and replying.
+If you don't know how long it will take, make a guess, and you can adjust the estimates later.
+Answer quickly, set a standard how fast to answer an update in a conversation.

 You can exceed the time you have allocated but always make note how much time you spend on social media, this is part of your ROI calculation.

 Do not censor criticism!
 Answer all critical comments openly and honestly.
 Friendly voice.
 Neutral position.
 We understand you, and we want to help you with that.

 Concentrate on the problem, not people or communications.
 Being open about negative aspects of the social media builds trust and makes you more believable.